uchiafarmer/chia-tools/README.md

    * Then use it as an installed program: `plotfilter`
    * This allows you to change to the desired directory, and run the script in the directory you are working in.

-> Note: You might want to do a dry-run with the `-n` option first, just to verify its behaviour.
+> Note: You might want to do a dry-run with the `-n` option first, to verify its behaviour.

 #### What is does: